rohangoel96/blog/_travels/2019-12-19-disneyland.md

 my_arr: '
 The oldest of all Disney castles, the Sleeping Beauty Castle is the park''s icon.
 |
-The amazing architechture of the Anaheim Station, the city where DisneyLand sits.
+The amazing architecture of the Anaheim Station, the city where DisneyLand sits.
 |
 Main Street Railroad Depot - when the park is so big that it has train station of its own!
 |